KirmTwinty/kirmtwinty.github.io/_posts/2017-06-14-create-full-applications-in-matlab-with-emacs.md

 comments: true
 date: '2017-06-14 mer.
 11:54'
 excerpt: |
-    "This is how I use Matlab and Emacs together everyday to get a similar workflow as for other programming languages (C/C++, python etc.)."
+    This is how I use Matlab and Emacs together everyday to get a similar workflow as for other programming languages (C/C++, python etc.).
 layout: post
 options: 'H:2 num:nil tags:nil toc:nil timestamps:t'
 startup: showall